sille1994/Optimization-of-Hyperparameters-in-a-Convolution-Neural-Network/README.md

 [7] L.B.
 Nascimento, A.C.
 De Paiva, and A.C.
 Silva.
 “Lung nodules classificationin CT images using Shannon and Simpson Diversity Indices and SVM”.
 In:volume 7376.
 2012, pages 454–466.isbn: 9783642315367.<br/>
 [8] Hargrave, Marschall.
 2019.
 “Deep Learning.”
 April 30. https://www.investopedia.com/terms/d/deep-learning.asp.<br/>
 [9] Aravikumar, Meghan.
 2018.
 "Let’s Talk Bayesian Optimization."
 November 16. https://mlconf.com/blog/lets-talk-bayesian-optimization/.

+# Note #

+There are more python files made for the code.
+They are respectively used for the main code, unit test, linting, and documentation.
+In testing, a separate python file is made, so Bayesian optimization and training are not done.
+This would take half an hour if a separate file the main functions were not made.
+The auto-documentation also has to be used with a separate python file, since it cannot handle the ax module.
+Thus, a separate file is also made.